-The experienced visitation lawyers at All Family Law Group, P.A. in Tampa understand how important your child custody and visitation goals are to you and we have a strong track record of success since 1997 in helping thousands of parents meet their child custody and visitation goals.
+The experienced attorneys at All Family Law Group, P.A. in Tampa understand how important your child custody and visitation goals are to you and we have a strong track record of success since 1997 in helping thousands of parents meet their child custody and visitation goals.
 Florida law now refers to custody and visitation specifically as time-sharing and parental responsibility, although visitation and custody are still used informally.
 While time-sharing pertains to specific physical time scheduled with the children, parental responsibility pertains to making decisions as to the children.
 In decision making, the parents may share parental responsibility or one of the parent’s may obtain sole parental responsibility.
 Both time-sharing and parental responsibility depend on what is in the child’s best interest which factors are defined by Florida statute.

 There is a trend in Florida to start with parents’ having equal time-sharing of the children, although there is no statutory basis for it at this time.
 It is, however, Florida’s public policy that each minor child has continuing contact with both parents as well as both parent’s sharing decision making in accordance with the child’s best interest criteria.